Plastic-Free Periods and Tips For Plastic-Free Living

 In this world of disposable fast-fashion, single use toys and entertainment, consider going to the thrift store or second-hand store first!
 We promise they’re not all old and smelly, there are some pretty trendy second-hand stores out there.
 It’s also a great place to take stuff you want to donate/get rid of instead of throwing it away!

-- Sanitary pads- Reusable cloth pads or period underwear
+- Sanitary menstrual pads and panty liners - Reusable cloth pads or period underwear

 - Food- save your jars and use them for pantry staples from a bulk food retailer

 - Plastic Straws - Choose glass or metal straws

 - Disposable Nappies - Reusable cloth nappies